penguin64100/cv/index.md

 ## Projects
 ### **Flavour Oscillations in the Reissner-Nordström spacetime** &#124; `Thesis` &#124; `MAY 2022`

-Research project on the oscillating nature of neutrinos around a charged black hole.
-Extension of the literature review.
-Produced original work consistent with the existing literature.
+Conducted a research investigation centered on the oscillatory behavior of neutrinos in the vicinity of a charged black hole representing a logical extension of the literature review.
+Derivation of the Reissner-Nordström spacetime from the Einstein-Maxwell equations.
+It was followed by intricate computations to determine the phase discrepancy between different neutrino flavors when two beams underwent gravitational lensing.
+This research contributed novel findings that align with the established scientific literature.

 ### **Literature Review on Neutrino Oscillations in Schwarzchild spacetime** &#124; `Report` &#124; `OCT 2022 - DEC 2022`

-Summary of all the important findings regarding neutrino oscillations, what's known and what questions still need answers.
+Compilation of key discoveries related to neutrino oscillations, encompassing existing knowledge and the outstanding inquiries yet to be resolved.
+Thorough review of all derivations and calculations were conducted.

 ### **Dark Matter and Cosmic Structure Formation** &#124; `Report` &#124; `DEC 2022`

-Project on cosmological perturbation theory, large scale structures and Primordial Black Holes as Dark Matter candidates.
+Project on cosmological perturbation theory and its role in the formation of large scale structures.
+Review of the cosmological origin of Primordial Black Holes (PBHs) and its mass constraints from the cosmic microwave background (CMB).
+Produced some original code.

 ### **Investigating the Dirac equation using Supersymetric Quantum Mechanics (SUSYQM)** &#124; `Thesis` &#124; `APR 2022`